gharials/dev-path/docs/internet-web/web-pages.md

 </html>
 ```

-It becomes `GET http://localhost:{port}/submit_url?name=user_input&email=user_input`.
+As the form doesn't specify any `method` attribute, it sends the following GET request: `GET http://localhost:{port}/submit_url?name=user_input&email=user_input`.
 Create the sample form and observe the requests it sends after submission in browser developer console.

 ??? question "Hands-on exercise: basic form handling"